 2. 3.
 4. 5.
 6. 7.
-Complete the sentences with the missing words (max.
-3 words) The European Parliament is composed of 751 member who are elected ل J Fill in the gaps with the given words. economic = ministers = Council = institutions = European = year = plans = countries The European Semester is an annual cycle of economic policy coordination in the EU in which guidance is provided to EU 1 Adapted from: https://eur-lex.europa.eu/summary/glossary/european_semester.html 4 Watch the video and say if the sentences are true or false.
+8. 2 Complete the sentences with the missing words (max.
+3 words) The European Parliament is composed of 751 member who are elected 3 Fill in the gaps with the given words. economic • ministers • Council • institutions • European • year • plans • countries The European Semester is an annual cycle of economic policy coordination in the EU in which guidance is provided to EU 1 Adapted from: https://eur-lex.europa.eu/summary/glossary/european_semester.html 4 Watch the video and say if the sentences are true or false.
 Correct the false ones. ▶ Council Animation decision making posted by Council of the EU 1.
-2. 3.
-4. 5.
-The If the On Eve e three main decision-making European institutions are the Council, the Parliament and the Court. e Council and the Parliament consider, amend, negotiate and adopt EU legislation. he Council and the Parliament do not reach an agreement at first reading, they have a second reading. lly the 9% of legislative procedure files have been concluded at first reading. ery law issued is directly applicable. e council is coordinated by the permanent representatives committee.
+Th e three main decision-making European institutions are the Council, the Parliament and the Court. e Council and the Parliament consider, amend, negotiate and adopt EU legislation.